adrianwackett/M006-wackett-SBB-geochem/README.md

         -   /b-submitted
         -   /c-final-and-proofs
     -   /05-metadata
     -   /06-presentations
     -   /docs
     -   \[LICENSE]
-    -   \[MXXX-project-name.Rproj\] *will initiate in section X*
+    -   \[M006-wackett-SBB-geochem.Rproj\]
     -   \[README.md\]

-*Note that what I dodn't use here was -lib or -libs and -tests*
+*Note that not all of these folders are necessarily populated*

 ## What Do Each of These Folders Mean and What Should I Put in Them?